Skip to main content

 Formation Process

 Lapis Lazuli is not a single mineral but a metamorphic rock composed primarily of lazurite (the blue component), calcite (white veining), pyrite (golden flecks), and occasionally diopside, sodalite, and hauyne.
 It forms in contact metamorphic zones where limestone has been altered by igneous intrusions (typically granite) at high temperatures but relatively low pressures.
-The intense heat drives chemical reactions between the limestone (calcium carbonate) and the igneous fluids rich in sodium, aluminum, sulfur, and silicon, producing lazurite crystals.
+The heat drives chemical reactions between the limestone (calcium carbonate) and the igneous fluids rich in sodium, aluminum, sulfur, and silicon, producing lazurite crystals.
 The golden pyrite inclusions form when iron and sulfur are present in the metamorphic fluids.

 Varieties